Simplify Your GST Compliance with Expert Guidance!

 Still financial credit note might form part of GTSR 9C as they adjustments might be required for reconciling books of accounts and Goods and Service Tax Returns filed for the period.

-Yes, separate disclosure in annual return is required for credit note issued to registered and unregistered persons.
+The taxpayers are required to make separate disclosures in the annual return is required for credit notes issued to registered and unregistered persons.

 • Registered – As B2B supplies in Table 4(I)